 "I wish I could wrap my hands around your pretty little neck and strangle you, 'til you turn blue in the face.
 I should've done that a long time ago."

 And, just like that, the music had stopped.
 The spell had been broken, but she was trapped by the hook, squirming and wanting to be let go.

 "You ruined my life.
 You ruined me.
 At least before you came along, I was cold.
 No one or nothing could touch me.
 But you- you had to come along and destroy who I was.
 Now, I don't know who I am...
 You've changed me for the worse."

 Sheila felt a little piece of her die inside.
-It was the same feeling she felt whenever she was with Mason.
+It was the same feeling that lurked whenever she was with Mason.
 Somehow, he made her hate herself.
 He made her feel insecure.
-He painted her in such a negative life, where she felt as though she was truly the bad guy - and he rarely took accountability for his own actions and shortcomings.
+He painted her in such a negative life, where she believed she was the bad guy - and he rarely took accountability for his own actions and shortcomings.

-Normally, when he rambled on like this, she would bite back her tongue and let him verbally attack her.
-She would reassure herself that he didn't mean the things he said, that he was just saying these things due to his emotional and mental instability.
-She would rarely speak back to him, for the fear of him taking her words to heart, as he had demonstrated time and time again.
+Normally, when he rambled on like this, she bit back her tongue and let him verbally attack her.
+She reassured herself that he didn't mean the things he said, that he was just saying these things due to his emotional and mental instability.
+She rarely spoke back to him, for the fear of him taking her words to heart, as he had demonstrated countless times.

 This time, however, she felt exhausted.
 It was as though he had sucked the life out of her.

 "It's 3 in the morning," she said, coldly, reflecting his tone, "And I don't have the time nor energy for your bullshit right now.
 Goodbye."